webqit/webflo/README.md

 #### Client-Side Applications

-Web pages that embed the Webflo client JS bundle deliver a great user experience.
-It's simple: the `npm run generate` command does both the building and embedding of the script, or scripts, for the document root, or document roots (in a [Multi Page](#in-a-multi-page-layout) / [Multi SPA](#in-a-multi-spa-layout) layout)!
+Web pages that embed the Webflo client JS deliver a great user experience.
+It's simple: the `npm run generate` command does both the building and embedding of the script (or scripts), for the document root (or document roots - in a [Multi Page](#in-a-multi-page-layout) / [Multi SPA](#in-a-multi-spa-layout) layout)!

 On being loaded, the state of the application is initialized, or is restored through hydration - where [Server-Side Rendering](#client-and-server-side-rendering) was involved to optimize for first paint, and an app-like experience kicks in!
 For [Single-Page Applications](#in-a-single-page-layout), [Client-Side Rendering](#client-and-server-side-rendering) is performed on each navigation.